siirila/toolshed_talk/slides/overview.md

 ## Opinion
 Doesn't matter as long as it can create source maps

+---

 # JS Transpiler
+Convert another programming language, such as CoffeeScript, or a superset of JavaScript such as ES6 or TypeScript to browser compatible JavaScript

 ## Options
 - Traceur (2012)
 - Babel (2014)
+- Language specific ones such as TypeScript and CoffeeScript

 ## Opinion